 Moving from Ostiense to the neighborhood of Pigneto where much of the bulk of Rome’s Street Art is.
 Pigneto happens to be the neighborhood of the Italian Director Pier Paolo Pasolini who is said to be in love with the area.

-For instance, Pasolini’s face behind this superhero symbolizes a very famous article Pasoli once wrote for a newspaper.
-The title of the article was “Io so i nomi” (I know the names) and hence on the mural as well.
+Many street artists have therefore captured the visionary all along Via Fanfulla da Lodi.
+For instance, Pasolini’s face behind this superhero is homage to a famous article he once wrote for a newspaper.
+The article was titled “Io so i nomi” (I know the names) and the same is reflected on the mural as well.

 Another eye catching street art is that of the actress Margherita Caruso who played the young Virgin Mary in Pier Pasolini’s film “Il vangelo secondo Matteo” (The gospel according to Matthew).

 All in all, visiting these two neighborhoods to see the Street Art in the eternal city was one of the best things I did with PersonalizedItaly &Linda from The Beehive for the Blog Tour of #WINTERINROME.

 What did you think of the street art??
 Do you like it??